 Imagine if you will the delicious idea of Lord and Lady Byron as participants in the Quiz Show Mr & Mrs in which they must each answer 3 questions!

-Question 1: Lady Byron, if Lord Byron could choose one of the following for a pet, would he choose:
+Question 1: To Lady Byron – If Lord Byron could choose one of the following for a pet, would he choose:

 All of These

-Lady Byron would probably hope for none of the above as she was never known to wish for or own any animal throughout the course of her life and in comparison, Byron loved animals and was the master of several strange and large menageries throughout the course of his life that had included ten horses, five cats, a crow, eight dogs and five peacocks!
+Lady Byron would probably hope for NONE of the above as she was never known to wish for or own any animal throughout the course of her life, HOWEVER Byron loved animals and was the master of several strange and large menageries throughout the course of his life including ten horses, five cats, a crow, eight dogs AND five peacocks!

-Question 2: Lady Byron, what would be the perfect supper party for his Lordship:
+Question 2: To Lady Byron – which would be the perfect supper party for his Lordship:

 An intimate supper with his wife

 A formal supper party hosted by Lord Holland

 Lady Byron would answer, more in hope than reality for ‘An intimate supper with his wife?’ despite Byron’s opinion that: